AchilleSalaun/starter-academic/content/home/experience.md

   description = """
 During this industrial PhD (CIFRE) between [Télécom SudParis (SAMOVAR)](https://samovar.telecom-sudparis.eu/) and [Nokia Bell Labs](https://www.bell-labs.com/),
-I worked on predicting alarms in networks via space-time pattern matching and machine learning under the supervision of François Desbouvries, Anne Bouillard, Marc-Olivier Buob, and Yohan Petetin.
+I worked on predicting alarms in networks via space-time pattern matching and machine learning.
+For this, I benefited from the supervision of François Desbouvries, Anne Bouillard, Marc-Olivier Buob, and Yohan Petetin.

 This thesis is two-fold.
-On one hand, we proposed a structure able to store online causality chains observed within log, called DIG-DAG.
+On one hand, we proposed a structure, called DIG-DAG, able to store online causality chains observed within log.
-On the other, we compared analytically the expressivity of two popular generative models, Hidden Markov Models and Recurrent Neural Networks.
+On the other hand, we compared analytically the expressivity of two popular generative models:
+Hidden Markov Models and Recurrent Neural Networks.

 Apart the theoretical work, my thesis shows a strong applied component.